tomkent321/blogen/README.md

 # blogen

-This is a project to practic and demonstrate simple css driven by bootstrap.
+This is a project to practice and demonstrate simple css driven by bootstrap.

 It was designed to be purely functional, not esthetically pleasing!